Indonesian Irian Independence Party

-The Indonesian Irian Independence Party (Partai Kemerdekaan Indonesia Irian, PKII) was a pro-Indonesian party in the Netherlands New Guinea.
+The Indonesian Irian Independence Party (Partai Kemerdekaan Indonesia Irian, PKII) was a pro-Indonesian party in Dutch New Guinea.
 The party was established in 1946 by several pro-Indonesian students as a way to support the integration of Papua into the territory of Indonesia.
-The party's leader, Silas Papare was awarded as the National Hero of Indonesia posthumously on 14 September 1993.
+The party's leader, Silas Papare, was posthumously declared a National Hero of Indonesia on 14 September 1993.

 The party's ideology was based on Pancasila and Christianity.
 The party had a youth wing, the Indonesian Youth Union (Gabungan Pemuda Indonesia, GAPI), which was formed on 28 October 1958.

 Establishment

-The party was established on 29 October 1946 at the city of Serui, in the Yapen Waropen region.
+The party was established on 29 October 1946 in the town of Serui, in the region of Yapen Waropen (present-day Yapen Islands Regency).
 The party was established with Silas Papare as the leader and Alwi Rachman as his vice.
-The party strove for the recognition of the independence of Indonesia as a united nation from Aceh to Papua, and served as the contact for the pro-Indonesian movements all over Papua, such as in Biak, Sorong, Raja Ampat, Kaimana, Inawatan, and Fakfak.
+The party strove for the recognition of the independence of Indonesia as a united nation from Aceh to Papua, and served as the point of contact for pro-Indonesian movements all over Papua, such as in Biak, Sorong, Raja Ampat, Kaimana, Inanwatan, and Fakfak.
 The party had around 4.000 members in Yapen Waropen.